-Introduction to Chapter 1 Chapter 1 is aimed at management and planning staff to enable them to assess the suitability and logistic requirements of the μ Link Digital Radio, hereafter referred to as the μ Link. μLink Product Family The μ Link design philosophy was to produce a range of products, with the data rate dependent purely on the Indoor Unit (IU) and the frequency band dependent purely on the Outdoor Unit (OU).
+Introduction to Chapter 1 Chapter 1 is aimed at management and planning staff to enable them to assess the suitability and logistic requirements of the $\mu$ Link Digital Radio, hereafter referred to as the $\mu$ Link. μLink Product Family The μLink design philosophy was to produce a range of products, with the data rate dependent purely on the Indoor Unit (IU) and the frequency band dependent purely on the Outdoor Unit (OU).
 Thus resulting in a common IU that can operate with different frequency OUs, or alternatively, an OU that remains unchanged while the data rate is altered or upgraded.
+This manual covers the OU with integral 18dBi antenna (EHC,THC referred to as -C), and the OU with N-Type connector for use with a separate antenna (EHD, THD referred to as -D).
 Role and Purpose The μLink operates in the 2.4 GHz ISM frequency band.
 It provides a full duplex, point-to-point, digital radio link supporting user data rates up to 2048 kbit/s.
 It is used to transport digital data between two or more sites.
 Whether the digital information is voice, telephony, cellular, data or video as required by various applications, the μLink can be deployed in urban and rural networks as an interconnect solution.
 Typical applications for the system include: Telecommunications companies, cellular operators and private carriers using low cost spread spectrum E1/T1 links to substitute for conventional copper or licences band microwave links Providing last mile leg in urban areas where frequency bands are congested Rural communications Corporate Networks